-Bethany Busy Bee Preschool’s success in offering a quality, preschool education in a loving, Christian environment benefits from the partnership with parents and the church.
+Bethany Busy Bee Early Learning Center’s success in offering a quality, early learning school education in a loving, Christian environment benefits from the partnership with parents and the church.

 For children, parent involvement demonstrates that education and school experiences are valued, and positive learning outcomes are closely linked to parent participation.

 For teachers and staff, the support of our parents enriches our classroom and school environment as we benefit from their many ideas, interests, talents, and resources.

 For parents, classroom participation provides an opportunity to gain insight and understanding of child development.
 When parents play essential roles both in and out of the classroom, they become strong advocates for their children and strengthen home-to-school connections.
 Parent participation means a greater investment and a greater return.

 We offer various opportunities for parents to partner with Bethany Busy Bee to enhance their child’s early learning school experience.
 The special events we offer are truly more special when parents are around to share the moment.
 Parents are invited to volunteer one hour each month, or 9 hours each school year.
 There are a variety of ways and opportunities to meet these hours, depending on your interests, abilities and availability.
 If you have a special talent that you would like to help with but it is not listed, please speak with the Director.

 We also have several opportunities for parents to lead or act as in an advisory role in the following areas: Governance Team as a parent representative, Samaritan’s Purse, Silent Auction, Fall Festival, Rodeo Days, Thanksgiving Feast, Room Parent, or Teacher Appreciation.